lathi500/Tournament_contract_backend/README.md

 # Tournament_contract_backend-
 Backend API using node js. for mangaing created tournaments data.

-Here I am storing all the created tournaments data in mongodb atlas databse. by listening emitted events when admin create new tournament.
+Here I am storing all the created tournaments data in mongodb atlas databse. by listening emitted events when admin create a new tournament.

 For runnig project do follow the steps: